Heartworm Disease in Dogs

 D. IMMITIS HEARTWORM LIFE CYCLE

 Infection starts when a mosquito bites a heartworm-infected dog (FIGURE 2).
-Along with the blood meal, the mosquito also ingests immature first-stage (L1) heartworm larvae (microfilariae) from the infected dog.
+Along with the blood meal, the mosquito also ingests heartworm microfilariae from the infected dog.
 The microfilariae mature inside the mosquito until they become third-stage (L3) larvae, which migrate to the mosquito’s mouth parts ready to infect the next host.
 After the infected mosquito bites the next host (for this article we will assume a dog), the larvae migrate through the dog’s subcutaneous tissue into the bloodstream.
 They migrate through the body tissues until they become juvenile/immature adults, travel to the preferred site for mature heartworms—the pulmonary and heart vessels—and complete their development and start reproducing there.1,3

 The mature female heartworm produces microfilariae.
 This cycle takes 6 to 7 months, during which time the host dog is largely unaffected by the larvae.
 Problems within the host start to arise as the heartworms mature to adults, which reside inside the major blood vessels of the heart and lungs, primarily the pulmonary artery.
 Adult worms physically disrupt blood flow through the heart and lungs.3